ory/web/src/pages/blog/keto-zanzibar-evolution.md

 system.
 The problem is, that this is clashing with other requirements, especially low latency and high availability.
-In a strongly consistent system you can not simply duplicate data in different physical locations as you would need to achieve low latency worldwide.
+Because of the required strict data duplication, a strongly consistent system can not achieve low latency worldwide.
 Also your access control policies are probably not in the same physical place as the data you want to protect.
-Furthermore, whenever a write to the system fails, it will be unavailable until it is successful.

-The solution are version tokens called “Zookies”.
+The solution is to use version snapshot tokens (short "snaptokens").
 They allow us to provide a strongly consistent response from an eventually consistent system.
-Basically all digital objects (that can be defined as needed) are versioned.
-This means that you store a version token (aka zookie) next to every object version.
-When you ask Keto if a user is allowed to access a given object, the request contains the stored token.
-The system only answers `allow` if access to this specific version is granted.
-When you receive a successful response, you get a new token that you store with the new version of that object.
+The basic idea is that all digital objects are versioned.
+Keto only answers `allow` if access to this specific version is granted.
+After an ACL update is issued (grant or revoke permissions), there is a short period until the update propagates.
+The snaptokens ensure that the system only ever wrongly answers `allowed` if the permission on the requested version was previously granted.
-This guarantees that an entity can only access objects they currently have access to and the exact versions of the objects they used to have access to.
+This requires the application to store the snaptoken next to every object version and provide it on every access check request.
+In essence, Keto guarantees that an entity can only access objects they currently have access to and the exact versions of the objects they used to have access to.

 For example a common scenario is that a user had access to a previous object version, but then access was revoked to the object.
-So the system still answers `allow` for the old version as defined in your version token.
+During the propagation time the system can still answer `allow` for the old version as defined by the snaptoken.
 But when newer object versions are requested, it will always be denied.

 Similarly, the system might answer `deny` for older object versions if access was granted later on, but will always answer `allow` for object versions younger